nabilac27/nabilac27/README.md

 # Hi, I'm Nabila! 👋
-I'm a beginner student at **42 Heilbronn**, eager to learn programming and problem-solving.
+I'm a beginner student at **42**, eager to learn programming and problem-solving.
 I'm working through the core curriculum to build a strong foundation in tech and gain the skills I need to succeed in the industry.

 ##  📖  About Me